 There is some variation depending on the origin of the dish: Japanese fried rice often uses short grain (or sushi rice), which gives a stickier result.
 And you might see Thai fried rice made using fragrant Jasmine rice (long-grain), adding flavor and giving a fluffier texture to your dish.

-I went for medium brown rice.
+I chose medium-grain brown rice.
 Brown rice isn't the typical choice, but I like its chewiness better.
 Also, brown rice is higher in fiber and plant protein, making this recipe more satisfying and nutrient-packed.

 - Thai green curry paste: I used the green curry paste from the brand Mekhala.
 You can also use red curry paste if you prefer!